aws-neuron/aws-neuron-sdk/docs/getting-started-tensorboard-neuron.md

 ### Step 1: Generate the Files

 This step requires Neuron tools in order to work.
-See the above section Collecting and post-processing inference traces to generate the TensorBoard-Neuron files.

 ### Step 2: Launch Tensorboard-Neuron and navigate to the webpage

 See the above section Visualizing data with TensorBoard-Neuron

-### Step 3: select the “Neuron_profile” tag
+### Step 3: Select the “Neuron_profile” tag

 The “neuron_profile” tag contains timing information regarding the inference you profiled.
 ![image](https://github.com/aws/aws-neuron-sdk/blob/master/docs/images/Screen%20Shot%202019-11-11%20at%202.32.13%20PM.png)

-### Step 4: select “Compute Time”
+### Step 4: Select “Compute Time”

 In the navigation pane on the left, under the “Color” section, select “Compute time.”
 ![image](https://github.com/aws/aws-neuron-sdk/blob/master/docs/images/Screen%20Shot%202019-11-11%20at%202.32.46%20PM.png)

 ### Step 5: View time taken by various layers

 This view will show time taken by each layer and will be colored according to how much relative time the layer took to compute.
 A lighter shade of red means that a relatively small portion of compute time was spent in this layer, while a darker red shows that more compute time was used.
 Some layers may also be blank, which indicates that these layers may have been optimized out to improve inference performance.
 Clicking on a node will show the compute time, if available.
 ![image](https://github.com/aws/aws-neuron-sdk/blob/master/docs/images/Screen%20Shot%202019-11-12%20at%2011.09.58%20AM.png)

 ## How to: View detailed profile using the Neuron Profile plugin